How you can protect your myGov account

 If you’re concerned after checking your account history, you should:

 1. Change your password and improve its strength by using a passphrase.
+You can choose to turn off your password as a sign in option if you use Digital ID or a passkey to sign in.

 2. Change your username settings to sign in with your myGov username, not your email address or mobile number.